serverless/blog/posts/2017-10-18-serverless-secrets-api-keys.md

   - AlexDeBrie
 ---

 Serverless applications are often _service-full_ applications.
-This means you use hosted services to augment your applications -- think DynamoDB for data storage or Mailchimp for sending emails.
+This means you use hosted services to augment your applications—think DynamoDB for data storage or Mailchimp for sending emails.

 When using other services in your Serverless applications, you often need configuration data to make your application work correctly.
 This includes things like API keys, resource identifiers, or other items.